serge-21/Base/tasks/carry_luggage/README.md

 ## Important
 - This code will not run outside of the LASR container and the LASR work space.
-- This code will not work on any OS other than Ubuntu 20.04.
+- This code will not work on any OS other than Ubuntu 20.04 you can either install it using WSL or natively.

 ## Objectives
 - Setup the LASR container and your workspace.